dcmi/openwemi/vocab/readme.md

+*The files listed here are strawpersons for discussion.*

 # openWEMI

 This is work to create a non-constrained version of FRBR's Work, Expression, Manifestation, Item.
 In particular it removes any disjoint rules between the WEMI entities.
 It is based on the [FRBR Core](http://purl.org/vocab/frbr/core) created by Ian Davis and Richard Newman, with contributions by Bruce D'Arcus.